SayakaMiura/CloneFinderPlus/README.md

  `Sample	Site
 PrimT	P
 Met2T	Met2
-…`
+â€¦`

 #### output files
  - Consensus sequences (fasta file)

- Mutant and wild type bases are indicated by “T” and “A,” respectively.
+ Mutant and wild type bases are indicated by â€œTâ€ and â€œA,â€ respectively.
  - Bootstrap support for each SNV assignment (txt file)

 For each SNV position, bootstrap support for mutant base assignment is given.